teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 For example, the IntMedian of the votes ["String", 2, 111, 6] is 6.
 The IntMedian of the votes ["String", 77, 9, 22, "String", 3] is 9.

+If the parameter N is provided, then there must be at least N votes or there is no consensus.

-### FirstMode
+### FirstMode [N]

 Discard all votes that are not booleans, integers, byte strings, or text strings.
 Find the most frequent value in the votes.
 If there is a tie, break ties in favor of lower values.
 (Sort by cbor canonical order.)

+If the parameter N is provided, then the mode must be listed in at least N votes or there is no consensus.

-### LastMode
+### LastMode [N]

 As FirstMode, but break ties in favor of higher values.

-### IntMean
+### IntMean [NP

 Discard all non-Integer votes.
 To take the integer 'mean' of a set of N integer votes, compute FLOOR(SUM(votes)/N).

 For example, the IntMean of [7, 99, 11, 6, 9] is 26.

+If the parameter N is provided, then there must be at least N votes or there is no consensus.

-### Intersection
+### SetJoin [N]

 Discard all votes that are not lists.
 From each list, remove values that are not booleans, integers, byte strings, or text strings.

-To take the "Intersection" of the resulting lists, construct a list containing exactly those elements that are listed in more than half of the input lists, once each.
+To take the "SetJoin[N]" of the resulting lists, construct a list containing exactly those elements that are listed in N or more of the of the input lists, once each.
 Sort this list in canonical cbor order.

->XXXX maybe there should be a parameter indicating "must appear in at
->least N?""

-### Union

-Discard all votes that are not lists.
-From each list, remove values that are not booleans, integers, byte strings, or text strings.

-To take the "Union" of the resulting lists, construct a list containing exactly those elements that are listed in any of the input lists, once each.
-Sort this list in canonical cbor order.

->XXXX maybe there should be a parameter indicating "must appear in at
->least N?""
+Note that if N=1, then this operation is equivalent to a set union.

 ### Special

 ### None

 ## A CBOR-based metaformat for votes.